“A genuine rising star – highly intelligent and extremely thorough, she is always willing to go the extra mile.”

 She was called to the Bar in 2009 and since then has been instructed in some of the leading cases in these fields, including Privacy International v Investigatory Powers Tribunal (the leading Supreme Court decision on the constitutionality of ouster clauses), R (Miller) v The Prime Minister (challenging the prorogation of Parliament on behalf of the Shadow Attorney General, Re Y UKSC 46 (the landmark Supreme Court decision concerning withdrawal of life-sustaining medical treatment), and R (London Borough of Hillingdon and others) v Secretary of State for Transport (challenging the Government’s decision to support a third runway at Heathrow Airport).

 Catherine has been ranked as a leading junior for several years by Chambers & Partners.
-She is a member of the Attorney General’s B Panel of Counsel and the Equality and Human Rights Commission C Panel of Counsel.
+She is a member of the Attorney General’s B Panel of Counsel, the Attorney General’s Public International Law C Panel of Counsel and the Equality and Human Rights Commission C Panel of Counsel.

 Catherine is a Fellow of St Edmund’s College, Cambridge, where she supervises constitutional law.